 Executive Vice President, Real Estate Broker

-Erik is an Executive Vice President of the Industrial Services Group at Jones Lang LaSalle (JLL) in Montreal.
+Erik is an Executive Vice President of the Industrial Real Estate Services Group at Jones Lang LaSalle (JLL) in Montreal.
 He is also a member of JLL’s Supply Chain Logistics Group.

-Erik has over Thirty-Four (34) years of Commercial Real Estate experience in Montreal and Eastern Canada, having provided Corporate Real Estate Advisory Services to over one thousand tenants, owners and investors throughout his career.
+Erik has over Thirty-six (36) years of Commercial Real Estate experience in Montreal and Canada, having provided Corporate Real Estate Advisory Services to over one thousand tenants, owners and investors throughout his career.
 Erik’s strengths include multi-market corporate strategy, negotiation, site selection/disposition work, sale-leaseback and build-to-suit projects.
-He has a wide range of transaction activities in industrial, office leasing and investment sales.
+He has a wide range of transaction activities in industrial and investment sales.

-In addition to Thirty-One (31) years in Commercial Brokerage, Erik spent three years working as Senior Vice-President of Construction and Development with Reliance Construction, one of Québec’s largest commercial contractors.
+In addition to Thirty-six (36) years in Commercial Brokerage, Erik spent three years working as Senior Vice-President of Construction and Development with Reliance Construction, one of Québec’s largest commercial contractors.
 This experience has been invaluable in situations involving land development, building re-development and in design build projects.